ohnosequences/sbt-s3-resolver/Readme.md

 ### Add plugin

-Either in your `~/.sbt/plugins/plugins.sbt` for global configuration or in `<your_project>/project/plugins.sbt` for per-project add folowing lines:
+Either in your `~/.sbt/plugins/plugins.sbt` for global configuration or in `<your_project>/project/plugins.sbt` for per-project configuration, add some strange resolvers:

 ```scala
 resolvers ++= Seq (